 - Tools that are similar to Timewarp, thus communications reach at local times

-These functionalities are usually more significant for worldwide lists or those who send large volumes.
+These features are usually more important for worldwide lists or for those who send large volumes.
 In the case of local or smaller lists, well-defined value propositions and great subject line selections are still the main factors that enhance performance.

 Using Test Results to Actually Improve Campaigns